yanjingtui1/hattrick/README.md

 # hattrick
 this is a student project
+licence MIT